 The federal fiscal system was reformed in 1969.
 Half of the revenue from corporate income tax, 42.5 percent of the revenue from personal income tax, and 70 percent of the revenue from VAT were assigned to the federal government.
 The horizontal tax revenue sharing arrangement was changed to guarantee each state a minimum of 95 percent of the national average per-capita revenues from all state taxes and half of the revenue from local taxes.
-Over the next two decades, the federal share of personal and corporate income tax remained virtually unchanged, but the federal share of VAT was adjusted numerous times and fluctuated between 70 in 1970 and 65 percent in 1990.
-After German unification in 1990, the federal VAT share was reduced to 63 percent by 1994.
-In 1995, Germany's federal fiscal system was reformed again to fully integrate the East German states.
-This entailed a significant change in the formula for distributing VAT income.
-The federal share of VAT revenue dropped from 63 percent in 1994 to 56 percent in 1995, and then to 50.5 percent in 1996 and 1997, the remainder going to the state governments.
-Since 1998, local governments also receive a share of around two percent of VAT revenue taken from the states' share.
-In more recent years, the federal share has stabilized at around 53 percent and the state governments' share at around 45 percent.
+Over the next two decades, the federal share of personal and corporate income taxes remained virtually unchanged, but the federal share of VAT was adjusted numerous times and fluctuated between 70 percent in 1970 and 65 percent in 1990.
+After German unification in 1990, it fell to 63 percent by 1994.

-13 Some tax competition occurs at the local level through business taxes.
+15 Some tax competition occurs at the local level through business taxes.